Yaggggy/Hashverse/readme.md

 | **SHA-512** | 512-bit (128 hex chars) | Strongest of SHA-2 family.
 Used for high-security applications.                                    |
 | **SHA-384** | 384-bit (96 hex chars)  | Truncated version of SHA-512, offers high security with smaller output.                            |

-> 💡 Tip: Always use SHA-2 (SHA-256 or SHA-512) or SHA-3 for any real cryptographic applications.

 ---

 ## ⚡ Project Features